Nyovelt/nolebase/Notes/Life/Credit Cards.md

 Cathy Pacific is a good point transfer partner for AMEX as I will annually fly and return from China.

 Sometimes you can open Gold for multiple times.

+### HSBC Elite

+5x for all travel?
+Too good to be true.

 #### Tier 1: Worth holding for the long term.
 #### Chase Ritz-Carlton Credit Card (Ritz)